-Before IDFC, he was faculty and Executive Director of the Centre for Emerging Markets Solutions (CEMS) at the Indian School of Business (ISB).
+Before IDFC, he was a professor and Executive Director of the Centre for Emerging Markets Solutions (CEMS) at the top-ranked Indian School of Business (ISB).
 In 2012, he was named to Wired Magazine’s “Smart List 2012: 50 people who will change the world.”
-He was selected as a Young Global Leader for 2009 by the World Economic Forum, where he serves on the Global Futures Council on The Future of Cities and Urbanisation.
+In 2013 and 2016, he was a Fellow at the Legatum Institute in London.
+He was selected as a Young Global Leader for 2009 by the World Economic Forum, where he currently serves as vice-chair of the South Asia regional board, and on the Global Futures Council on The Future of Cities and Urbanisation.

 He is a member on the boards of India’s Centre for Civil Society; THNK, The Amsterdam School of Creative Leadership; the board of trustees of the Commons Project in New York; and on the investment committee of Endiya Partners, an Indian deep-tech venture fund.